The quantum tropical vertex: Scattering and tropical curves

-Let us study how the recursive construction of $S(\hat{\fD}_{\fm}^{\spl})$ can produce a ray $\fd$ asymptotic to $\R_{\geqslant 0} m$ and equipped with a function $\hat{H}_\fd$ proportional to $\hat{z}^{l_\fd m}$, for some $l_\fd \geqslant 1$.
+Let us study how the recursive construction of $S(\hat{\fD}_{\fm}^{\spl})$ can produce a ray $\fd$ asymptotic to $\R_{\geqslant 0} m$ and equipped with a function $\hat{H}_\fd$ proportional to $\hat{z}^{\ell_\fd m}$, for some $\ell_\fd \geqslant 1$.
 Such a ray is obtained by successive applications of Lemma \ref{lem_elementary_scattering} starting from a subset of the initial incoming rays of $\hat{\fD}_{\fm}^{\spl}$.

 We focus on one particular sequence of such elementary scatterings.
 Such sequence naturally defines a graph $\bar{\Gamma}$ in $\R^2$.
-This graph starts with unbounded edges given by the initial rays taking part to the sequence of scatterings.
+This graph starts with unbounded edges given by the initial rays taking part in the sequence of scatterings.
 When two of these rays meet, they scatter and produce a third ray given by Lemma \ref{lem_elementary_scattering}.
 If this third ray does not contribute to further scatterings ultimately contributing to $\hat{H}_\fd$, we do not include it in $\bar{\Gamma}$ and we continue $\bar{\Gamma}$ by propagating the two initial rays.
 In particular, $\bar{\Gamma}$ contains a 4-valent vertex given by the two initial rays crossing without non-trivial interaction.

 If the third ray does contribute to further scatterings ultimately contributing to $\hat{H}_\fd$, we include it in $\bar{\Gamma}$ and we do not propagate the two initial rays.
 In particular, $\bar{\Gamma}$ gets a trivalent vertex given by the two initial rays meeting and producing the third ray.
-Iterating this construction, we get one trivalent vertex for each elementary scattering ultimately giving a contribution to $\hat{H}_\fd$.
+Iterating this construction, we obtain one trivalent vertex for each elementary scattering ultimately giving a contribution to $\hat{H}_\fd$.
 At the end of this process, the last elementary scattering produces the ray $\fd$ which becomes an unbounded edge of the graph.

 The graph $\bar{\Gamma}$ has two kinds of vertices: trivalent vertices where a non-trivial elementary scattering happens and 4-valent vertices where two rays cross without non-trivial interaction.
-For every 4-valent vertices, we can separate the two rays crossing, and we get a trivalent graph $\Gamma$ and a map $h \colon \Gamma \rightarrow \bar{\Gamma} \subset \R^2$ which is one to one except over the 4-valent vertices of $\bar{\Gamma}$ where it is two to one.
-It follows from the iterative construction that the trivalent graph $\Gamma$ is a tree, i.e.\ a graph of genus zero.
+For each 4-valent vertex, we can separate the two rays crossing, and we obtain a trivalent graph $\Gamma$ and a map $h \colon \Gamma \rightarrow \bar{\Gamma} \subset \R^2$ which is one to one except over the 4-valent vertices of $\bar{\Gamma}$ where it is two to one.
+It follows from the iterative construction that the trivalent graph $\Gamma$ is a tree, ie a graph of genus $0$.